Recent: Culture_1

 [Copenhagen, Denmark.
 09.06.23 - 22.10.23]

 You know we love Louisiana.
-It was featured in The Guide: Copenhagen and it’s a must-visit on every one of our Danish adventures.
-The Sculpture Park is a delight, alongside other works in the permanent collection peppered around the building but we don’t tend to do much research into the temporary exhibits before going.
+It was featured in The Guide: Copenhagen, and it’s a must-visit on every one of our Danish adventures.
+The Sculpture Park is a delight, alongside other works in the permanent collection peppered around the building, but we don’t tend to do much research into the temporary exhibits before going.
 Sometimes, discovery is part of the joy.
-Many moons ago, in New York, we wandered into the New Museum and stumbled across Anri Sala: Answer Me.
-It transformed our approach to consuming art and it became so much more three-dimensional for us, in a literal sense and also emotionally.
-Composed music, multiple screens, layering and sound coming from every angle, opened the doors to a new world of sound installation.
+Many moons ago, we wandered into the New Museum in New York and stumbled across Anri Sala: Answer Me.
+It transformed our approach to consuming art and became so much more three-dimensional for us, literally and emotionally.
+Composed music, multiple screens, layering and sound from every angle opened the doors to a new world of sound installation for us.

 Solo travel tends to do this, but we couldn’t help but get emotional.
 We stood (and sat) with the work for the entire hour.
-His work uses repetition, a lot, frequently lingering on the phrase; ‘once again, I fall into, my feminine ways’ but 64 minutes later, we were still mesmerised.
+His work often uses repetition, frequently lingering on the phrase, ‘once again, I fall into my feminine ways,’ but 64 minutes later, we were still mesmerised.

 Credit: Elísabet David, Ragnar Kjartansson